The longtime comics writer’s poignant tribute to his parents, a Rockwell-esque Christmas season — and the legendary Joe Sinnott.

 All these years later, that sketch still hangs framed in my office.
 In the ensuing time, I’ve been fortunate enough to come to call Joe Sinnott my friend.
 Though “friend” isn’t quite right; maybe “favorite uncle” is better?
 Joe is from the same generation as my father, the “Greatest Generation” of World War II veterans who came home from the war and built a better America.
 Joe reminds me so much of my father, both gentle men of good humor and kindness.
 Joe is still with us, still turning out exquisite pencil sketches when he appears at the local convention.
 It’s an honor to sit next to him, talk baseball, and watch him draw.

 My mother and father are both gone.
-But I have that pencil sketch of Mister Fantastic, and I have the memory of them giving it to me.
+But I have that pencil sketch of Mr. Fantastic, and I have the memory of them giving it to me.
 And that’s enough.

-For more SUPER-STAR HOLIDAY SPECIAL stories, click here.
+— The Complete SUPER-STAR HOLIDAY SPECIAL Index of Features, click here.